Role

 Round #1 Resutls & Takeaways

-For Expert Shoppers, I created a category entitled "Ingredients", this way shoppers can easily view products by specific ingredients.
-Other minor changes include a way to shop per Skin Conditions, via the "Skin Condition" tab, the exclusion of the Men's section, and addition of "Home", "Makeup" and "Seasonal" paths.
+For Expert Shoppers, I created a category entitled "Ingredients".
+This way shoppers can easily view products by specific ingredients.
+Other minor changes include a way to shop per skin condition via the "Skin Condition" tab, the exclusion of the Men's section, and additional "Home", "Makeup" and "Seasonal" paths.

 Main Navigation